palacms/palacms/DEVELOPERS.md

 ### Server-side code

-- Server-side code exists mostly in `internal/` directory
+- Server-side code exists mostly in `server/` directory
-- Entry point to the server application can be found from `main.go` which exists in the root directory
+- Entry point to the server application can be found from `main.go`
 - Used for tasks such as validation and serving files
 - Only the business logic that has no place in the frontend application should be added here